RN to MSN Programs

 You will look into the most common health problems for individuals across their lifespan, plan and implement a multitude of treatments and learn how to successfully meet individualized needs of patients belonging to different walks of life and ethnicities.
 You will be taught how to conduct evidence-based health assessment based on genetic, socio-economic and environmental factors.
 After finishing their studies, graduates will be able to create effective strategies for preventing disease and promoting health, implement and evaluate quality initiatives within a clinical setting, as well as use patient care technologies to ensure safe nursing practice.
 Here are the main courses you will be attending as part of an RN to MSN track:

 - Transformational Capstone

 How long does the program take?

-The duration of most RN to MSN programs ranges from 2 to 3 years, depending on your school, clinical specialty and availability.
-If you only study part-time, then the program length might extend up to 4 years.
+The duration of most RN to MSN programs ranges from 2 to 3 years, depending on the school, clinical specialty and availability.
+If you only study part-time, the program length might extend up to 4 years.
 You need to complete anywhere between 60 and 120 credit hours.
 Online alternatives usually allow you to customize your time spent according to your work and academic needs.
-This means that your overall cost will vary according to the program length you choose or the one more suitable for you and your schedule.
+This means that your overall cost will vary according to the program length of the most suitable for your schedule.